 \section{Introduction}

-Recently there are increasing interests on the ultra-light dark matter (DM) scenario such as axion-like particle or hidden vector boson~\cite{Jaeckel:2010ni,Arias:2012az}.
+Recently there are increasing interests on the ultra light dark matter (DM) scenario such as axion-like particle or hidden vector boson~\cite{Jaeckel:2010ni,Arias:2012az}.
 These light DM particles are assumed to have extremely tiny coupling to the standard model sector, but still many ideas to detect or constrain such a scenario have been proposed.

-One of the issues of the ultra-light DM scenario is to obtain a correct relic abundance of DM.
-For the case of scalar field, it is well known that the scalar field with mass much smaller than the Hubble scale can develop a homogeneous condensate during inflation and it exhibits a coherent oscillation at some later epoch: the so-called misalignment mechanism.
+One of the issues of the ultra light DM scenario is to obtain a correct relic abundance of DM.
+For the case of scalar field, it is well known that the scalar field with mass much smaller than the Hubble scale during inflation can develop a homogeneous condensate during inflation and it exhibits a coherent oscillation at some later epoch: the so-called misalignment mechanism.
 This coherent oscillation acts as a non-relativistic matter and its abundance can fit the observed value of DM density in the present universe.
-A famous example is the QCD axion~\cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah,Kim:1986ax,Kawasaki:2013ae}, but more broad class of axion-like particles are also considered~\cite{Jaeckel:2010ni,Arias:2012az}.
+A famous example is the QCD axion~\cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah,Kim:1986ax,Kawasaki:2013ae}.

 The case of hidden vector boson is more involved, since a free massive vector boson cannot have a homogenous condensate during inflation, as briefly reviewed in the next section.
 Instead, people often consider other production mechanisms of hidden vector boson DM: production through the $h(\phi) F_{\mu\nu} \widetilde F^{\mu\nu}$ coupling~\cite{Agrawal:2018vin,Co:2018lka,Bastero-Gil:2018uel} where $h(\phi)$ is some function of a scalar field $\phi$, $F_{\mu\nu}$ and $\widetilde F^{\mu\nu}$ are the field strength of the vector boson and its dual, respectively, production from the $h(\phi) F_{\mu\nu} F^{\mu\nu}$ coupling~\cite{Dror:2018pdh} and also purely gravitational production during and at the end of inflation~\cite{Graham:2015rva,Ema:2019yrd}.
 They can yield right amount of vector DM, some of which make ultra-light vector boson possible DM candidate, although none of these are related with the ``coherent oscillation'' of vector boson.\footnote{ In this paper, only the oscillation of the homogenous condensate in the entire universe is called as coherent oscillation. }